pth55/SHOW-MY-ANSWERS/README.md

 # SHOW-MY-ANSWERS!

-**This repository contains a Python script that automatically fetches answers for any CISCO NetAcad Course exams.**
+**This tool is a Python script meticulously crafted to simplify the often tedious task of gathering answers for CISCO NetAcad Course exams.
+By following a series of straightforward steps, users can effortlessly extract exam data from the source code and swiftly obtain accurate answers using the script.
+This automation significantly reduces the time and effort required for exam preparation, allowing users to focus more on understanding concepts rather than searching for answers.
+It serves as a valuable resource for learners seeking to optimize their study process and achieve better academic outcomes in CISCO NetAcad courses.**

 ## How to Use?